A Master Gardener is a volunteer who:

 Sixty hours of volunteer time per year is required after the first year in order to remain active in the program.
 Volunteers who do not meet the 60 hours per year requirement relinquish their right to the Master Gardener title.

 We follow the above procedure because volunteers represent Cornell University, and distribute information to the public.
 Therefore, volunteers must remain current on horticulture information.
 We also want to promote the sense of a “gardening family” within the Master Gardener program.

 There is a program fee to help defray the cost of Master Gardener training materials and bulletins.
 Volunteers receive (and keep) Cornell publications about different topics such as: pruning, lawn care, growing fruit, and insect identification.
-Though the fee varies each year according to materials distributed, it falls between $200.00 and $225.00.
+Though the fee varies each year according to materials distributed, it's approximately $300.00.

 Since Master Gardeners represent Cornell University, volunteers may not use the Master Gardener title beyond Cornell Cooperative Extension sponsored events.
 For example, volunteers may not put “Master Gardener” on business cards, nor may they promote another business by using the Master Gardener title.
 Master Gardeners may not use the Master Gardener title to earn money for themselves.